Pound sign: Other English variants

-In Canadian English, the symbol is called the pound sign.
-The symbol has several uses and is sometimes called the pound sign too, though it is most often known as the number sign.
-(Telephone instructions for equipment manufactured in the United States often call the pound key.)
+In all varieties of English except American English, the symbol is called the pound sign.
+In Canada, the symbol is sometimes called the pound sign too, though it is most often known as the number sign.

-In American English, the term "pound sign" usually refers to the symbol (number sign), and the corresponding telephone key is called the "pound key".
-(As in Canada, the # symbol has many other uses.)
+In American English, the term pound sign usually refers to the symbol (number sign), and the corresponding telephone key is called the "pound key".

 Historic variants

 Double bar style

 Banknotes issued by the Bank of England since 1975 have used only the single bar style as a pound sign.
 The bank used both the two-bar style and the one-bar style (and sometimes a figure without any symbol whatever) more or less equally from 1725 to 1971 intermittently and sometimes concurrently.
-In typography, the symbols are allographs – style choices – when used to represent the pound; consequently fonts use (Unicode) code point irrespective of which style chosen, (not despite its similarity).
+In typography, the symbols are allographs – style choices – when used to represent the pound; consequently computer fonts use the (Unicode) code point irrespective of which style chosen, (not despite its similarity).
 It is a font design choice on how to draw the symbol at U+00A3.
-Although most computer fonts do so with one bar, the two-bar style is not rare, as may be seen in the illustration above.
+Although most fonts do so with one bar, the two-bar style is not rare, as may be seen in the illustration above.